mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/index.md

 To find your local ip go to System Preferences > Network.
 Your local ip address is shown under "Status".

 ![MAMP](/en/MAMP-PRO-Mac/How-Tos/General/AccessingOnLAN/ip.png)

+---

+#### Local Hostname

+You can access your localhost from a different Mac or mobile device on your LAN using a Local Hostname.

 <div class="alert" role="alert">
 Note: Depending on your router settings, your local ip address may change periodically.